FOREX-Euro bounces off 4-month low, but remains under pressure

 euro.
 It will not be known for a while whether Greece will stay

-in the euro or not with a Greek election a few weeks away," said
+in the euro or not with Greek election a few weeks away," said

 Minori Uchida, chief analyst at the Bank of Tokyo-Mitsubishi